Arthur Singe: Early life

-World War 1
+World War I

 Arthur Singe enlisted in the army on 16 November 1915 at the age of 17 and served in the Auckland Mounted Rifles, A Squadron with his brother Albert.
 He left New Zealand on the Aparima on 29 February 1916 and arrived at Suez on 4 April 1916.
 Arthur then moved on to France and by this time was part of the 2nd Auckland Brigade still with his brother Albert.
-Tragically his brother Herbert who was with the 1st Auckland Brigade at this time was killed during the Battle of the Somme on 3 July 1916.
+His brother Herbert who was with the 1st Auckland Brigade at this time was killed during the Battle of the Somme on 3 July 1916.
 Albert wrote a tribute to his brother which appeared in the Auckland Star in October 1916 while Arthur also wrote a letter to his mother which had details published in the Auckland Star on 24 August 1916.
-In it he said that Albert was about a mile away from him at the time and the bombardment was the worst that the New Zealanders had experienced at that part of the line since they had arrived.
+In it, he said that Albert was about a mile away from him at the time and the bombardment was the worst that the New Zealanders had experienced at that part of the line since they had arrived.
 He said Albert was working a trench telephone when he was killed.
 He was buried with a friend who had been killed beside him in the Cite Bonjean Military Cemetery, Armentieres, France.

-Arthur then goes on to say that he had secured a promise from a young French girl that she would keep the two graves in order for them.
-He described her as being "like a mother to us… but she is very young".
+Arthur went on to say he had secured a promise from a young French girl that she would keep the two graves in order for them.
+He described her as being "like a mother to us... but she is very young".
 Chaplain Captain Richards conducted the burial service.
-After the war Arthur's brother Albert and his wife had a child who they named Herbert Stanley Singe, the same name as their fallen brother.
+After the war, Arthur's brother Albert and his wife had a child whom they named Herbert Stanley Singe, in honour of the child's fallen uncle.

 Arthur was wounded in France some time in 1916 though the date was unknown.
 He rejoined his unit on 21 September of the same year.

-On 6 February 1918 his military records show that he joined the XXII Corps Cyclist Battalion which was operating in France and "Cyclist Corps" is marked on his gravestone in Waikumete Cemetery in Glen Eden.
-In total Singe spent 3 years and 363 days of total service with 3 years and 231 of those days served overseas in Egypt and Western Europe.
+On 6 February 1918, his military records show that he joined the XXII Corps Cyclist Battalion which was operating in France and "Cyclist Corps" is marked on his gravestone in Waikumete Cemetery in Glen Eden.
+In total, Singe spent 3 years and 363 days of total service with 3 years and 231 of those days served overseas in Egypt and Western Europe.

 He was discharged from active service on 15 November 1919 and moved into the Drill Hall on Rutland Street, Auckland.
 He was to live here while working for the Defence Department until his marriage in August 1921.
 Singe worked as a military transport driver for the Defence Department from 8 December 1919 until he transferred to the Post and Telegraph Department on 1 May 1922.

 Singe was awarded the Victory Medal and the British War Medal.